intel/neural-compressor/docs/source/sq_medium_blog.md

 #### Per-channel limitation

 Though per-channel quantization could bring lower quantization error, we could not apply it for activations due to the difficulty of the dequantization.
-We prove it in the following image and we ignore the zero point of quantization for simplicity.
+We would prove it in the following image and the zero point of quantization would be ignored for simplicity.

-The left of the image presents a normal linear forward  with 1x2 input $x$ and 2x2 weight $w$.
+The left side of the image presents a normal linear forward  with 1x2 input $x$ and 2x2 weight $w$.
 The results $y$ could be easily obtained by simple mathematics.
-On the middle sub-image, we apply per-tensor quantization for activations and per-channel quantization for weights, the  results after quantization are denoted by $y_1$ and  $y_2$, which could be easily dequantized to the float results $y_{fp1}$ and $y_{fp2}$ by per channel scale $1.0/s_1s_x$ and $1.0/s_2s_x$.
+In the middle sub-image, we apply per-tensor quantization for activations and per-channel quantization for weights, the results after quantization are denoted by $y_1$ and  $y_2$, which could be easily dequantized to the float results $y_{fp1}$ and $y_{fp2}$ by per channel scale $1.0/s_1s_x$ and $1.0/s_2s_x$.
 However, after applying per-channel quantization for activation on the right sub-image, we could not dequantize the  $y_1$ and  $y_2$ to float results.

 <div align="center">
     <img src="./imgs/sq_pc.png"/>